 Welcome to the website of the National Police Autism Association

-We are an independent body supporting UK police officers and staff who are affected by autism spectrum condition (ASC), Asperger syndrome, and other hidden conditions such as dyslexia, dyspraxia, ADHD and depression – either personally or as carers for family members.
-We welcome all officers and staff with a personal or professional interest in these conditions.
+We are an independent body supporting UK police officers, staff and volunteers who are affected by autism spectrum condition (ASC), Asperger syndrome, and other neurodiverse conditions such as dyslexia, dyspraxia, ADHD and depression – either personally or as carers for family members.
+We welcome all police personnel with a personal or professional interest in these conditions.

 The NPAA assists police forces in supporting employees affected by ASC and related conditions.
 We advocate the concept of neurodiversity: valuing people for their strengths and creating a workplace environment and culture in which everyone can fulfil their potential.
-We aim to end the stigma, prejudice and ignorance surrounding autism, dyslexia and other hidden conditions.
+We aim to end the stigma, prejudice and ignorance surrounding autism and other forms of ‘hidden difference’.

-The NPAA is proud to be supported by our host Force Thames Valley Police, with the backing of the National Police Chiefs’ Council, the Police Federation of England & Wales, The National Autistic Society and the College of Policing.
+The NPAA is proud to be supported by our host Force British Transport Police, with the backing of the National Police Chiefs’ Council, the Police Federation of England & Wales, The National Autistic Society and the College of Policing.